 Survivor’s Option Some corporate bonds offer an estate protection feature, which allows an estate, upon evidence of death of the bondholder, to redeem bonds from the issuer at par plus any accrued interest.
 This feature may be subject to minimum holding periods, individual limits, issuer limits and other rules that vary by issuer.
 Terms and conditions are fully described in the prospectus, offering circular or disclosure document.
 You should not rely on this feature for immediate liquidity.

 Liquidity Although not obligated to do so, many broker/dealers participate in the secondary market for corporate bonds.
 Investors who need access to cash may sell their bonds prior to maturity, at current market prices.
 In the secondary market, trading timeliness and prices are subject to market interest rates, issue and position size, credit rating, and other factors.
 Some bonds trade more often than others and may be easier to sell.
-The proceeds from sale may be more or less than the original investment.
-However, if bonds are held until the final maturity date, the investor will receive the full face value, subject to credit risk.
+The proceeds from a sale may be more or less than the original investment.
+However, if bonds are held until the final maturity date and barring a default, the investor will receive the full face value of the corporate bond.

 Interest Rate Risk Bond prices rise and fall in response to interest rate changes.
 When interest rates rise, future interest payments of previously issued bonds become less attractive, so investors are willing to pay less for these bonds in the secondary market.
 Conversely, when interest rates fall, investor demand for higher interest payments drives bond prices up.